robstave/Meowcards/cards/rest/rest.md

 ### Front
 Which HTTP methods are cacheable by default according to RFC 7231?

-A) GET and HEAD
+- A. GET and HEAD
-B) GET, HEAD, and POST
+- B. GET, HEAD, and POST
-C) GET only
+- C. GET only
-D) GET, HEAD, and PUT
+- D. GET, HEAD, and PUT

 ### Back
 **Correct Answer**: A